 How else does wind affect plants?

 Plants need some air movement in order to breathe, just like humans, but too much wind can dry out foliage very quickly and damage leaves and stems as they rub against each other or against railings, supports, etc. In severe winds, such as during storms, stems can be broken and entire plants can be lost.
 The more exposed the plants, like on balconies and rooftops, the more likely wind will be a problem.
 As an example, chives growing in pots will often flop over when exposed to dry, windy conditions but grow upright when protected in a pPod.

 How warm will the optional 40 W heat mats keep a pPod® during winter?

-According to temperature measurements taken during the two cold weather events in New York this winter (2022-23), 40 watt heat mats kept temperatures above freezing on the nights when the temperature dropped to 15 deg F. As temperatures dropped to 5 deg F, some foliage was "frostbit", but the roots and stems stayed warm and the plants recovered as soon as outdoor temperatures went back above 15 deg F.
+According to temperature measurements taken during the two cold weather events in New York this winter (2022-23), a 40 watt heat mat for each segment of a Double pPod kept temperatures above freezing on the nights when the temperature dropped to 15 deg F. As temperatures dropped to 5 deg F, some foliage was "frostbit", but the roots and stems stayed warm and the plants recovered as soon as outdoor temperatures went back above 15 deg F.

 Above 20 deg F, the pPod should stay about 20 degrees warmer than ambient with that difference diminishing as it approaches the thermostat set temperature.

 Sure.
 There is more to providing plants with a great enclosure than just keeping them from freezing.
 All plants have an ideal growing temperature and even if you live in a warm climate, temperatures can drop below 50 degrees during winter and might have freezing nights each year.
 Also, many plants are stressed more easily in direct sunlight and the translucent panels used in the pPod effectively diffuse sunlight to minimize plant stress.